MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

         - audit period represents time between format reviews -- review of a format for obsolence
     - collections are lost to format failure if all servers fail between audits
 - assumptions
-    - We have an estmate of failure rate.
+    - We have an estimate of failure rate.
     - The audit period is fixed.
     - DO NOT assume that all documents in a format are actually stored on one server.
 - excludes interaction between format and document failure rate
     - e.g., if a particular format is extremely fragile, or extremely large

+- adversaries

 ## Adversaries
 - Assumptions: